dougeby/IntuneDocs/intune-azure/introduction/what-is-microsoft-intune.md

 - An HTML-based console built on web standards
 - Microsoft Graph API support to automate many actions
 - Azure AD groups to provide compatibility across all your Azure applications
+- Support for most modern web browsers

 If you are looking for documentation for the existing Intune portal, see [the Intune Documentation Library](https://docs.microsoft.com/en-us/intune/)

 ## Before you start

 To use Intune in the Azure portal, you must have an Intune admin and tenant account.
 You can sign up for an account [here](https://portal.office.com/Signup/Signup.aspx?OfferId=40BE278A-DFD1-470a-9EF7-9F2596EA7FF9&dl=INTUNE_A&ali=1#0%20).

+## Supported web browsers for the Azure portal

+The Azure portal runs on most modern PCs, Macs, and tablets.
+Mobile phones are not supported.
+Currently, the following browsers are supported:
+- Microsoft Edge (latest version)
+- Microsoft Internet Explorer 11
+- Safari (latest version, Mac only)
+- Chrome (latest version)
+- Firefox (latest version)

+For the latest information about supported browsers, see [here](https://docs.microsoft.com/azure/azure-preview-portal-supported-browsers-devices).

 ## What's in this library?